 If you plan to run on Saturday, you’re not just helping St. Jude in their mission of medical research and treatment of sick kids, but you’re also a kick-ass athlete.
 Go you.

 Here’s what you need to know.

-– St. Jude says talk to the MPD if you need specific info about road closures, but I also found this enormous list, which isn’t even all of them.
+– St. Jude usually says talk to the MPD if you need specific info about road closures, but I also found this enormous list, which isn’t even all of them.
 More information if you scroll down to this page.

-– This year, I Love Memphis will go all out again to support the Memphis St. Jude Marathon on December 3.
-We will post up at Mile 22 (MLK Dr. at Vance and Somerville, that part where it curves around) from 10:15 a.m. until around 2 p.m. and cheer our faces off.
+– This year, I Love Memphis will go all out again to support the Memphis St. Jude Marathon on December 1.
+We will post up at Mile 24 (near Sunrise Memphis at 670 Jefferson) from 10:30 a.m. until around 2:30 p.m. and cheer our faces off.

 – PLEASE join me.
-Even if you can only stay for an hour.
-Mile 22 is such an important point in the race and the runners need our support.
-Go here and here for more details, plus testimonials from runners who are counting on YOU to cheer them on specifically at Mile 22.
+Even if you can only stay for a half-hour.
+Mile 24 is such an important point in the race and the runners need our support.
+Plus, this year is going to be the best Cheer Section yet.
+Why?

 – Parking downtown will be tough.
 If you’re headed downtown to race or go to work, give yourself a ton of extra time.
 You can see a parking and hotel map here.